openframeworks/ofSite/_documentation/math/ofMatrix4x4.markdown

 extracted into this matrix.

-warning:the validity of these values is not checked!
+Warning: the validity of these values is not checked!